Sizes of Simultaneous Core Partitions

 There is a well-studied correspondence by Jaclyn Anderson between partitions that avoid hooks of length $s$ or $t$ and certain binary strings of length $s+t$.
 Using this map, we prove that the total size of a random partition of this kind converges in law to Watson's~$U^2$ distribution, as conjectured by Doron Zeilberger.

 [1]{\raisebox{-2pt}{\tikz{ \foreach \i/\k in {#1} \foreach \j in {1,...,\i} \draw (0.12*\j, -0.12*\k) rectangle (0.12*\j+0.12, -0.12*\k+0.12);}}}

-A \emph{partition} is a finite set of square boxes stacked in the upper left corner.
-For example, \;\boxes{6/0,5/1,3/2}\, is a 14-box partition, denoted also by its row sizes: \textrm{6\,5\,3}.
+A \emph{partition} is a finite set of square boxes stacked in the upper left corner, as in Figure~\ref{hook}.
 Every box in a partition has a \emph{hook}, the set of boxes directly to its right or below it.
-In the above partition, for example, the hook of the third box in the first row is \;\boxes{4/0,1/1,1/2}, of size~6.
 A~partition is called $p$-core if no hook has exactly $p$ boxes.
 Such partitions arise in the context of $p$-modular representations of the symmetric group, and go back to Nakayama~\cite{james1981representation, nakayama1940some}.

 There are infinitely many $p$-core partitions for every~$p \geq 2$.
 However, if $s$ and $t$ are coprime then only finitely many partitions are simultaneously $s$-core and $t$-core, or for short \emph{$(s,t)$-core}.
 See \cite{gorsky2014compactified, gorsky2014affine, armstrong2014results, thiel2016anderson, thiel2017strange} for algebraic structures related to simultaneous core partitions.